WojtekSzlezak/Humanitarian-aid-Clustering-countries-of-the-world/README.md

 # Summary

 Both clustering models used in the project (K-medoids, agglomerative clustering) indicated exactly the same 48 countries as countries in need of humanitarian aid.
 Most of the indicated countries are in Africa, some in Asia.
-All of them are charaterised with the lowest results in socio-economic indicators.
+All of them are characterised with the lowest results in socio-economic indicators.
 Full list of countries included in the underdeveloped cluster can be found in 'Countries.txt' file.